PM Modi launches sickle cell eradication mission - ExBulletin

 PM Modi launches sickle cell eradication mission

-Prime Minister Narendra Modi launched the National Sickle Cell Anemia Eradication Mission (NSCAEM) 2047 on July 1 by unveiling a portal and also released a guideline for the management of the disease and different modules for its monitoring.
+Prime Minister Narendra Modi on Saturday launched the National Sickle Cell Anemia Eradication Mission 2047 by unveiling a portal and also released a guideline for the management of the disease and different modules for its monitoring.

-At a reception held in Shahdol in Madhya Pradesh, the Prime Minister brushed off the opposition and asked people to beware of bogus guarantees given by family-centric political parties including the Congress.
+At a reception held in Shahdol in Madhya Pradesh, the Prime Minister brushed off the opposition and asked people to beware of “false guarantees” given by “family oriented” political parties, including the Congress.

-Beware of those [parties] who give false guarantees.
-These people brought systems of guarantees although they did not have their own [political] guaranteed, Mr Modi said.
+Beware of those (parties) who give false guarantees.
+These people have brought systems of guarantees although they do not have their own guarantee (policy), Modi said.

-On the occasion, PM Modi started distributing over 3 crore Ayushman digital cards in the country and 1 crore Ayushman Bharat PVC cards in MP
+On this occasion, Modi launched the distribution of over 3 crore Ayushman digital cards in the country and 1 crore Ayushman Bharat PVC cards in MP.

-He announced that the 500th birthday of Rani Durgavatis will be celebrated across India and stamps will be issued.
+He announced that Rani Durgavati’s 500th birthday will be celebrated across India and stamps will be issued.

 The Prime Minister distributed color-coded sickle cell advice cards to a few beneficiaries.
 He also physically delivered Ayushman Cards and PVC Ayushman Bharat Cards to some recipients.